Aug 15, 2017 10:00:00 AM / by John Duval

 What to ask in a 360 review

-As with all aspects of the performance review process, there is no universal set of questions that will provide meaningful insights about every employee at every company.
+As with all aspects of performance reviews, there is no universal set of questions that will provide meaningful insights about every employee at every company.
 The kinds of questions you ask should directly pertain to the career trajectory of the person you’re reviewing, as well as what goals you’ve set with them in the past.

 - Ownership and responsibility